ShunSakurai/check_forbidden/README.md

 - Add file by dragging.
 The drag and drop feature is hard to use in tkinter
 - Mark and ignore false positives.
 It is technically difficult
 - Add settings to specify the row of forbidden terms
+- Warn if non-escaped characters are included in the term list. `&lt;` and < cannot be distinguished

 Please [let me know](https://app.asana.com/-/share?s=132227284282305-bvBtn99BajlghI1nePsyD62jRMGpbZdaHxdnO7Qps8Y-29199191293549) if you need any of the features as soon as possible.